Beto O'Rourke isn't Barack Obama 2.0

 The truth is that O'Rourke didn't do much on the legislative front during his three terms in the minority in the House, and he didn't make a name for himself as a political force for fellow Democrats.

-On Thursday, while talking with Iowans, he spoke of the different kind of experience he's had as a city council member in El Paso, Texas, and as a small business owner.
+On Thursday, while talking with Iowans, O'Rourke spoke of the different kind of experience he's had as a city council member in El Paso, Texas, and as a small-business owner.

 "I may not have served forever in the House — six years, three terms — but I served in other ways," he said.
 "And the way in which we campaigned... for the last two years in Texas — going everywhere, being for everyone, listening to all — that’s really what I think this country needs right now."